Monday, July 8, 2019

 seen here at the controls of 2890 at the shop lead stop sign, with

 Director of Shop Operations, Rany Leclair in the doorway.
-Jim lead
+Jim has been

 trucks to fit standard gauge track, restoration of the car, and the